rowangayleschaefer/hackathon_project/README.md

 ## About the Project

 This project was completed individually as part of a full-day hackathon for GA's Data Science Immersive.
+Guidelines for this project are available [here](https://github.com/rowangayleschaefer/hackathon_project/blob/main/Project-Instructions.md).
-Project was completed in 7 hours (the presentation and readme were completed afterward for use in portfolio.)
+Project was completed in a working day (the presentation and readme were completed afterward for use in portfolio.)
 The .ipynb file provides summary statistics on a dataset of buyer transactions from an online retailer, and multiple machine learning models are used to predict probability of customers buying a specific item based on their past transaction history.

 This was a very unique dataset - I would have liked to have additional info on the type of retailer this was from, because some of the products were a little strange!